LOVE - NOT WAR

 to be a

-massive task and one which involves a huge shift in our thinking.
+massive task and one which involves a quantum leap in our thinking.

 It can only happen if there is an irresistible surge of grass-roots conviction